 - 4 garlic cloves minced

-- 2 tbsp fresh thyme just pull off of the stem
+- 2 tablespoon fresh thyme just pull off of the stem

 - Pink salt or sea salt and pepper

-- 1 tbsp real butter +1 tbsp olive oil
+- 1 tablespoon real butter +1 tablespoon olive oil

 - Preheat oven to 375

 - Heat butter and olive oil over medium-high heat in an oven-safe skillet.